easwaranramamurthy/sc-interview-genbio/README.md

 ![training_set_confusion_mat](plots/confusion_ratio_train.png)

-3. As we can see from the confusion matrix for the training set, it seems like we are overfitting and able to classify every cell type accurately aside from CD8+/CD45RA+ Naive cytotoxic cells.
+3. As we can see from the confusion matrix for the training set, it seems like we are overfitting and able to classify every cell type accurately aside from CD8+ cytotoxic T cells.
 More regularization of the model will likely help prevent overfitting and lead to even better performance on the validation set.
 We could do this with a higher weight on the l1 penalty to select even fewer informative featues.
 Training on the PCs will also likely reduce overfitting since it will capture most of the important variation in the data.